n8willis/opentype-shaping-documents/opentype-shaping-kannada.md

 consonant, all conjuncts or ligatures that contains the base consonant, and all half forms.

+Kannada does not use pre-base matras, so this step will involve no work when processing `<knd2>` text.
+It is included here in order to maintain compatibility with the other Indic scripts.

 #### 4.3: Reph ####

 "Reph" must be moved from the beginning of the syllable to its final